beatricekay/100-Days-of-Code/day19/README.md

 ## Learning Points
 * Turtle Event Listeners: https://docs.python.org/3/library/turtle.html#turtle.listen
+* screen.listen() allows us to 'listen' for keystrokes to control the turtle

 ### Higher Order Functions
 * When a function is used as an argument, we do not need to put the parentheses.
 For example: